Stronger (Britney Spears song): Music video

-Synopsis

-The video begins with a closed caption that reads "Britney Spears – Stronger", amidst the sound of a storm.
+The video premiered on MTV's Making the Video on November 3, 2000, at 4:30PM ET.
+An alternate footage can be found on the DVD of Spears' first compilation album, Greatest Hits: My Prerogative (2004).
+It begins with a closed caption that reads "Britney Spears – Stronger", amidst the sound of a storm.
 It then cuts to a close up of Spears looking at her boyfriend, who is smiling with another woman (played by Angela Sarafyan) holding him.
 She realizes she is better without him and walks away, after saying, "Whatever", to the audience.
 There is a shot of the tower hotel they are in, in an apparent semi-futuristic world, having a party in the restaurant in the hotel tower at the top, and then the hotel tower explodes and blows up.
 At the beginning of the first verse, Spears starts dancing with an Emeco 1006-style chair in front of a black background.

 The second half of the video finds Spears driving away from the party in a classic Ford Mustang car during a thunderstorm; however, before long, her car goes into a spin out after she swerves to avoid a chair tossed in front of her from the storm, then stops on the very edge of the bridge.
 After recovering from the shock of it, she is forced to continue walking on in the rain.
 Cuts of her dancing with a cane, transformed from the chair, are also included.
 The video ends with Spears walking across a bridge.
 Two versions of the video exist, one in which Spears stands in mid-air above the spinning chair during the bridge alongside additional brief choreography shots during the first chorus, and the other replacing the footage with a close-up of her singing.
 Nuzhat Naoreen of MTV praised the music video, saying, "few performers can work an entire routine on and around a chair as well as Britney did in 'Stronger'".
 The music video received a nomination on the 2001 MTV Video Music Awards for Best Pop Video.